ML-PROJECT-DBDA-GROUP-1/Word-Correction-in-NLP-using-LSTM/README.md

 Dataset Creation: The project generates a dataset consisting of input-output pairs, where the input is the gibberish word, and the output is the corrected word.

+# Model Architecture:
-Model Architecture: The heart of the project lies in the LSTM-based sequence-to-sequence model.
+The heart of the project lies in the LSTM-based sequence-to-sequence model.
 The encoder-decoder architecture is designed to capture and correct errors in the input words.

+# Encoder:
+LSTM layer with 256 units.

+# Decoder:
+LSTM layer with 256 units, followed by a Dense layer with softmax activation.

+## Usage
+Data Loading and Preprocessing:

+The project reads a CSV file (unigram_freq.csv) containing word frequency data.
+Preprocessing involves converting words to lowercase, removing non-alphanumeric characters, and creating a set of unique words.
+Character Indexing:

+Characters are indexed to create a mapping between characters and integers for the model input.
+Gibberish Generation:

+A function (gen_gibberish) is implemented to generate gibberish by introducing noise to the input words.
+Dataset Creation:

+The dataset is created by generating input-output pairs, where the input is the gibberish and the output is the corrected word.
+Model Training:

+The model architecture consists of an encoder and a decoder with LSTM layers.
+Training involves minimizing categorical crossentropy loss.
+Model Evaluation:

+The model can be evaluated on test data to observe its performance in correcting words.